 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 In the summer of 2013, the U.S. Supreme Court struck down a central component of the Defense of Marriage Act (DOMA), holding in U.S. v.
 Windsor that the federal government must recognize same-sex marriages that have been legally performed in individual states.
-Until the June 29, 2015 decision of Obergefell v.
+Until the June 26, 2015 decision of Obergefell v.
 Hodges, not all states recognized or would perform same-sex marriages; that decision required all states to do so.
-The effect of Obergefell simply means that the DOMA decision discussed here will apply to same sex marriages wherever they are performed.
+The Obergefell decision in many ways trumped the policy announcement discussed below.

-Several months after the Windsor decision, in February of 2014, U.S. Attorney General Eric Holder announced new Department of Justice (DOJ) policies on same-sex marriage.
+Almost a year and a half before the Obergefell decision, in February of 2014, U.S. Attorney General Eric Holder announced new Department of Justice (DOJ) policies on same-sex marriage.
 Holder’s memo stated in part, “It is the Department’s policy, to the extent federal law permits, to recognize lawful same-sex marriages as broadly as possible, and to recognize all marriages valid in the jurisdiction where the marriage was celebrated.”

 Though by its own terms not exhaustive, Holder’s memo:

-As another part of the new policy, in criminal cases the DOJ will honor assertions of marital privileges involving legal same-sex marriages.
+As another part of the new policy, in criminal cases the DOJ would honor assertions of marital privileges involving legal same-sex marriages.
+(For detailed information about the marital privileges, see Privileged Information at Trial: Spousal Privileges for Same-Sex Couples.)